Welcome to today's edition of the Rush 24-7 podcast.

 One of the soonest, quickest things to understand, to understand what happens here on the EIB network.

-By the way, after I get through with all this, I guess this is some in not going to be surprising to some of you.
+By the way, after I get there with all of this, I guess this is not going to be surprising to some of you, but it happens.

 It happens after every Muslim terrorist attack.